 Introduction of Map-Collective primitives provides 3 types of performance improvements to the iterative MapReduce applications.
-Map-Collectives can reduce the overheads of the computations by skipping or overlapping certain steps (e.g. shuffle, reduce, merge) of the iterative MapReduce computational flow.
-Map-Collective patterns also fit more naturally with the application patterns, avoiding the need for unnecessary steps.
+Map-Collectives reduce the overhead of the computations by skipping or overlapping certain steps

+(e.g. shuffle, reduce, merge) of the iterative MapReduce computational flow.
+Map-Collective patterns also fit more naturally with the application patterns, avoiding the overheads of unnecessary trivial steps.